International Mathematics Competition: History

-The IMC began in 1994 in Plovdiv, Bulgaria, with 49 participants, mostly from Bulgaria, and was hosted by Plovdiv University "Paisii Hilendarski".
+The IMC began in 1994 in Plovdiv, Bulgaria, with 49 participants, mostly from Bulgaria, from 6 countries, and was hosted by Plovdiv University "Paisii Hilendarski".
 The 2nd, 3rd and 4th IMC were also hosted by Plovdiv University "Paisii Hilendarski" in Plovdiv.
 From 1996 to 1999 the IMC was one of the activities of the Structural Joint European Union TEMPUS Project #S_JEP-11087-96, entitled "Modular Education in Mathematics and Informatics", which was the flag ship European Union TEMPUS Project in Bulgaria at the time, aimed at bringing Bulgaria's university mathematics and computing degree programs into line with those in the European Union in preparation for Bulgaria's entry into the European Union.
-University College London was the Contractor for this European Union TEMPUS Project and Professor Jayne was the Coordinator of the Project.
+University College London was the Contractor for this European Union TEMPUS Project and Professor Jayne was the Coordinator and Managing Director of the Project.
+During this period Professor Jayne was awarded Honorary DSc Degrees from Sofia University St. Kliment Ohridski in 1996 and from Shumen University in 1998.
 In 1998 the 5th IMC was moved to Blagoevgrad, Bulgaria, and was hosted by both the South-West University "Neofit Rilski" in Blagoevgrad and the American University in Bulgaria.
-The 5th IMC had 80 participants from 9 countries.
+The 5th IMC had 80 participants from 9 countries, marking a significant milestone in its history.

 The 6th IMC was hosted by Eötvös Loránd University and held on Lake Balaton in Keszthely, Hungary, the 7th IMC was hosted by University College London in London, the 8th IMC was hosted by Charles University in Prague, Czech Republic, the 9th IMC was hosted by the University of Warsaw in Warsaw, Poland, the 10th IMC was hosted by Babeș-Bolyai University in Cluj-Napoca, Romania, the 11th IMC was hosted by Ss.
-Cyril and Methodius University of Skopje in Skopje, Macedonia, the 12th IMC was hosted by American University in Bulgaria in Blagoevgrad, the 13th IMC was hosted by Odessa University in Odessa, Ukraine, the 14th IMC and 15th IMC were again hosted by the American University in Bulgaria in Blagoevgrad, and the 16th IMC was hosted by the Eötvös Loránd University in Budapest.
+Cyril and Methodius University of Skopje in Skopje, Macedonia, the 12th IMC was hosted by American University in Bulgaria in Blagoevgrad, the 13th IMC was hosted by Odesa University in Odesa, Ukraine, the 14th IMC and 15th IMC were again hosted by the American University in Bulgaria in Blagoevgrad, and the 16th IMC was hosted by the Eötvös Loránd University in Budapest.
 In 2009 the 16th IMC had 347 student participants and 65 teams.
 Since 2010 the IMC has been hosted by the American University in Bulgaria, in Blagoevgrad, with assistance from the South-West University "Neofit Rilski" in Blagoevgrad.
 The 26th IMC had 360 student participants and 77 teams.
-The 29th IMC had 663 student participants and 100 teams.
+The 27th and 28th IMCs were held on-line due to the global pandemic.
+The 29th IMC was hybrid with both in-person and on-line participants.
+It had 663 student participants and 100 teams.
+The 30th IMC returned to being on only in-person event.
+It had 393 student participants and 72 teams.
+The 32nd IMC had 434 student participants, and 73 team leaders, from 52 countries.